ZHANG-zzt/LLM-for-AUV./README.md

-We introduced LLM to realize the human-robot interaction system with autonomous underwater vehicles (AUV)
+We introduced Large Language Model（LLM） to realize the human-robot interaction system with autonomous underwater vehicles (AUV)

 # Main Features
 Our work is to establish a ROS2-based AUV interactive system.
 By leveraging LLM's understanding of human instructions, we provide high-level decisions to the low-level controllers, thereby reducing the complexity of sea trials.